DETAILED ACTION

 publishing the application for selective use with at least one of the SaaS platform elements, wherein in use, the published application is configured to exchange data with the at least one of the plurality of SaaS platform elements (at least paragraph 54, 48, 66; template shared in a catalog).

-Chivukula fails to explicitly disclose the add-on being an AI assistant, receiving AI processing context, establishing a link between the selected AI assistant add-on and the AI processing context, wherein the AI processing context is configured to instruct how the selected AI assistant add-on handles data from the at least one of the plurality of SaaS platform elements, and the received at least one call to an AI agent associated with the predetermined AI assistant add-on, wherein the AI agent is selectable from a plurality of AI agents and configured for operation by an external third-party application provider communicatively coupled to the at least one processor.
+Chivukula fails to explicitly disclose the add-on being an AI assistant, receiving AI processing context, establishing a link between the selected AI assistant add-on and the AI processing context, wherein the AI processing context is configured to instruct how the selected AI assistant add-on handles data associated with the configurable data structure from the at least one of the plurality of SaaS platform elements, by mapping the configurable data structure to the AI assistant add-on and the received at least one call to an AI agent associated with the AI assistant add-on, wherein the AI agent is selectable from a plurality of AI agents maintained by at least one external third-party application provider communicatively coupled to the at least one processor.
 However, the use and advantages for using such a system was well known to one skilled in the art before the effective filing date of the claimed invention as evidenced by the teachings of Sohum.

 Sohum discloses, in an analogous art, an online chatbot marketplace being created wherein external vendors can upload intelligent conversational AI agents that specialize in certain fields that are then integrated into a mega bot, the system receives data, context, and queries and based on analysis of the data and queries, a particular agent is called and selected to respond (at least paragraph 26-27, 61-71, 78-80, 92, 111).